ever-co/ever-teams/README.md

 - [Ever® Teams™ Platform Small Business](https://github.com/ever-co/ever-teams/blob/master/LICENSE.md#ever-teams-platform-small-business-license)
 - [Ever® Teams™ Platform Enterprise](https://github.com/ever-co/ever-teams/blob/master/LICENSE.md#ever-teams-platform-enterprise-license)

-#### The default Ever® Teams™ Platform license, without a valid Ever® Teams™ Platform Enterprise or Ever® Teams™ Platform Small Business License agreement, is the Ever® Teams™ Platform Community Edition License.
+#### The default Ever® Teams™ Platform license, without a valid Ever® Teams™ Platform Enterprise or Ever® Teams™ Platform Small Business License agreement, is the Ever® Teams™ Platform Community Edition License

 We support the open-source community.
 If you're building awesome non-profit/open-source projects, we're happy to help and will provide (subject to [acceptance criteria](https://github.com/ever-co/ever-gauzy/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects)) Ever Teams Enterprise edition license and free hosting option!
 Feel free to contact us at <mailto:ever@ever.co> to make a request.
 More details are explained in our [Wiki](https://github.com/ever-co/ever-gauzy/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects).

-#### Please see [LICENSE](LICENSE.md) for more information on licenses.
+#### Please see [LICENSE](LICENSE.md) for more information on licenses

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fever-co%2Fever-teams.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fever-co%2Fever-teams?ref=badge_large)

 ## ™️ Trademarks

 **Ever**® is a registered trademark of [Ever Co.
 LTD](https://ever.co).
 **Ever® Demand™**, **Ever® Gauzy™**, **Ever® Teams™** and **Ever® OpenSaaS™**  are all trademarks of [Ever Co.
 LTD](https://ever.co).

 The trademarks may only be used with the written permission of Ever Co.
 LTD. and may not be used to promote or otherwise market competitive products or services.